-This "Philips Policy on Interactions with U.S. Health Care Providers and Professionals" builds upon the Philips General Business Principles (GBP).
-It builds upon our GBPs by adding specificity in a user-friendly way to the laws and rules applicable to dealing with U.S. Health Care Providers and Professionals when you are interacting with them in the United States or outside of the United States.
+This "Philips Policy on Interactions with U.S. Health Care Providers and Professionals" builds upon the Philips General Business Principles (GBP) by adding specificity in a user-friendly way to the laws and rules applicable while dealing with U.S. Health Care Providers and Professionals when you are interacting with them in or outside of the United States.
 It provides guidance on important business principles and ethical standards.
 It reflects our values.
 It exists to protect you, our customers, and our company.
 Read it carefully.
 Consider what this Policy means to you in your role.
 Each of us is expected to live by this Policy.
 Indeed, each of us must be a role model.

-In the spirit of doing the right thing, if you are aware of any actions that may violate this Policy or put you, a colleague, a customer, or Philips at risk, speak up.
+In the spirit of doing the right thing, if you are aware of any actions that may violate this Policy or put you, a colleague, a customer, or Philips at risk, Speak Up.
 We prohibit retaliation against anyone who makes a good faith report of known or suspected misconduct.
 See our "whistleblower policy".
 We depend on you to let us know where we need to change or improve.
 If you ever have a question about The Policy on Interactions with US HCPs, the Philips General Business Principles, or their applicability to your role, ask!
-Ask your manager, ask a Philips lawyer or ask a GBP compliance officer, or use the Ethics Hot Line.
+Ask your manager, ask a Philips lawyer, ask a GBP compliance officer, or use the Ethics Hotline.